flohil/wdio-workflo/docs/element.md

 ```

 #### The `eventually` API

+meetsCondition function

+last parameter -> opts: allow you to set timeout and interval

 The `eventually` API is almost identical to the `wait` API: It also waits for an
 HTML element to each a certain state within a specific timeout.
 However, the